nehalkhan2410/General/JavaScript/Closures.md

 `Closure` only stores the values which are used in the `innerFunction`, as you can see the value of `outerVariable3` is declared in parent's scope but is not used by `innerFunction`.

-Everything from the parent function/block is accessible inside the innermost block but not vice versa i.e., if you try to access the value of `localVariable` outside the function it will throw an `undefined` error.
+Everything from the parent function/block is accessible inside the innermost block but not vice versa i.e. if you try to access the value of `localVariable` outside the function it will throw an `undefined` error.

-**Closure inside a for loop with variable declared using `let`**
+**Closure inside a for loop with a variable declared using `let`**

-Since `let` has a block scope, for each iteration `i` is redeclared with present value of that iteration and that reference of `i` is saved in the `Closure` (new variable `i` each time).
+Since `let` has block scope, for each iteration `i` is redeclared with the present value of that iteration and that reference of `i` is saved in the `Closure` (new variable `i` each time).

 ```javascript
 i=0 f(closure:i=0)